Skip to content

 The padded tongue, less clunky herringbone tread on the outsole, and slightly thinner midsole construction on the Court Trainer are the star players for this model’s performance in this training context.

 The Court Trainer almost feels like an in-between the NOBULL Trainer+ and NOBULL Trainer.
-In my opinion, if you like having a bit more comfort in your midsole, then it’s a good model for lifters and athletes that want a stable, yet versatile NOBULL training shoe.
+In my opinion, if you like having a bit more comfort in your midsole, then it’s a good model for lifters and athletes who want a stable yet versatile NOBULL training shoe.

-The Trainer+ can also be a viable option for those that want more midsole comfort.
-I think this model will work best for those that want more motion control and plan to train outside often.
+The Trainer+ can also be a viable option for those who want more midsole comfort.
+I think this model will work best for those who want more motion control and plan to train outside often.

 Winner: NOBULL Court Trainer.
 The other models work, but I like the Court Trainer best for more athletic-style training sessions and versatile workouts.